NSO-developer/nso-gitbook/cisco-iosxr_nc/README-ned-settings.md

       that can be used, see section 9.12 in the README.md.

+    - transaction enable-config-caching <true|false> (default false)

+      Enable this option to allow the NED to handle configuration nodes that may disappear unexpectedly when other configuration changes are made on the device.
+If such nodes are removed spontaneously, it can cause NSO to become out of sync with the actual device configuration.
+When this setting is enabled, the NED will cache the affected configuration nodes and reinject them during all subsequent read operations, ensuring NSO remains synchronized with the device.
+Note: This feature requires the relevant schema nodes to be annotated with 'cache-parent-on' for it to function properly.

     - transaction force-revert-diff <true|false> (default false)

       Enable this setting to force the use of an NSO calculated diff to apply when doing revert on device.